 The wafers and chalice indicate that we directly receive God’s grace through the body and blood of Christ in Holy Communion.
 Five wafers are used to symbolize the five wounds inflicted on the body of Christ, and the wafers are round to symbolize the eternal life, which we receive through God’s grace in the Lord’s Supper.

-The five loaves and two fish, based on the miracle of the feeding of the five thousand recorded in the sixth chapter of John’s Gospel, remind us that our daily bread – all that we need to live on this earth – is given us by God.
+The five loaves and two fish, based on the miracle of the feeding of the five thousand recorded in the sixth chapter of John’s Gospel, remind us that our daily bread – all that we need to live on this earth – is given to us by God.

 The shell and the drops of water represent Holy Baptism, by which we are made members of God’s family of believers and are given eternal life.
 The three drops of water remind us that we are baptized in the Name of the Father, Son, and Holy Spirit.